-Pierre-Emerick Aubameyang: Arsenal sign Borussia Dortmund striker for club record £56m
+Pierre-Emerick Aubameyang: Arsenal sign Borussia Dortmund striker for £56m

 - From the section Arsenal

-Arsenal have signed Gabon striker Pierre-Emerick Aubameyang from Borussia Dortmund in a club record £56m deal.
+Arsenal have signed Gabon striker Pierre-Emerick Aubameyang from Borussia Dortmund for a club record £56m.

-The Gunners had two bids for the 28-year-old rejected by Dortmund before agreeing a fee that eclipses the £46.5m July purchase of Alexandre Lacazette.
+The Gunners had two bids for Aubameyang rejected by Dortmund before agreeing a fee that eclipses the £46.5m they paid for Alexandre Lacazette in July.

-Dortmund agreed to complete the deal after striking a deal to sign Chelsea forward Michy Batshuayi on loan.
+Arsenal said the 28-year-old - the 2015 African Footballer of the Year - had joined on "a long-term contract".

-Arsenal said the 2015 African Footballer of the Year had joined on "a long-term contract".
+Dortmund agreed to the sale after striking a deal to sign Chelsea forward Michy Batshuayi on loan.

 But he was suspended by the German club for their match against Wolfsburg on 14 January for missing a team meeting.